-Underneath, PXM combines multiple standalone units that work together to deliver these rich product experiences.
+Underneath, PMX combines multiple standalone units that work together to deliver these rich product experiences.

 Components of a PXM

 PXM still is a novice and a trending term.
-It has not been completely defined and understood by the industry and the end-users of it.
-Everyone seems to be more sure about the expectations of a PXM but not very sure about what makes up a PXM solution.
+It has not been completely defined and understood by the industry and its end-users of it.
+Everyone seems to be more sure about the expectations of a PXM but is not very sure about what makes up a PXM solution.

 For simplicity and how we see PXM evolving in the future, the following can be seen as foundational blocks for a Product Experience Management solution: